-We evaluated the top insurers in the country so you can find the right fit for your situation.
+We evaluated the top life insurance companies in the country so you can find the right fit for your situation.

 Everyone starts the life insurance journey in a different place.
 One person buys a policy when starting a family or buying a home.
 Another is older and wants to cover their final expenses.
 Some shoppers know exactly what kind of policy they want, while others know only their goals.

 What do all these people have in common?
-At some point, they’ll need to know which company to choose.
+At some point, they’ll need to know which life insurance company to choose.

 |Mutual of Omaha||Best overall||A+||0||792||4.6/5||Quote|